ditatechwriter/docsy-site/content/en/docs/vale/_index.md

 ---

 {{% pageinfo %}}
-This section provides step-by-step insctructions how to install and use Vale linter.
+This section provides step-by-step instructions how to install and use Vale linter.
 {{% /pageinfo %}}

 In these tutorials I will share my experience in installing and using Vale linter.
 To find more about Vale, see [Vale Documentation](https://docs.errata.ai/vale/about).